 How to start with expressive writing

 You may find it a bit uncomfortable to do expressive writing, especially if you’ve never done it before.
 Don’t worry, just like any other skills, expressive writing requires a bit of practice and then soon it will come more naturally.
 And once you’ve finished an expressive writing piece, give yourself some time to ponder on what you have written.
 This is also the time to be compassionate with yourself.

 The rewards of expressive writing

 As the earlier studies have identified, expressive writing can help calm psychological trauma and enhance our mood.
 Now, more recent studies suggest that this kind of writing also benefits physical health.
-One study outlined the benefits of expressive writing.
-These ranged from long-term benefits in health such as fewer stress-related visits to the doctor, an improved immune system among HIV patients and greater psychological well-being.
+One study outlined the benefits of expressive writing, which range from long-term benefits in health such as fewer stress-related visits to the doctor, an improved immune system among HIV patients, and greater psychological well-being.